-The scope, route, targets and history of Baku-Tblisi-Kars railway project which is currently under construction and will connect Kars (Turkey) to Baku (Azerbaijan) and Central Asia via Tblisi (Georgia):
+The scope, route, targets and history of Baku-Tblisi-Kars railway project which connects Kars (Turkey) to Baku (Azerbaijan) and Central Asia via Tblisi (Georgia):

 Line between Baku- Azerbaijan/Georgian border (503 km) and Azerbaijan/Georgian border-Akhalkalaki (230 km) was modernized.
 Line between Akhalkalaki-Georgian/Turkish border (29 km) and Georgian/Turkish border-Kars (76.6 km) is under construction.
 This line under construction has 22 tunnels of 18-km-long and 2 viaducts of 550 meters.

 - The railway will have 1mn passenger and 6.5 mn ton freight capacity annually.

 - By the construction of second line in 20 years, the passenger capacity will be increased to 3 mn.

 - Double track will increase the freight capacity to 17 mn ton.